Registering a food business

 Free allergy awareness resources

-The City of Subiaco has created a collection of resources in order to assist food businesses to become more allergy aware, and to meet their obligations under the Food Act 2008 and the Food Standards Code.
+The City of Subiaco has created a collection of resources to assist food businesses become more allergy aware, and to meet their obligations under the Food Act 2008 and the Food Standards Code.
 These resources are:

 - Food Allergies: Aware Prepare Declare, information booklet produced by the City of Subiaco (PDF, 2.73MB)